ajLapid718/YahooFantasyBasketballScript/README.md

 ***Please refer to the README.md file in the Start_Active_Players_Lite folder for a more detailed breakdown***

+0. I would recommend running these scripts on Monday morning or Monday afternoon
 1. Opens a web browser session
 2. Maximizes the web browser window
 3. Goes to the Yahoo Fantasy Basketball website